composable-logs/composable-logs/docs/LOCAL_UI_DEV.md

 ### 3. Copy data into mlflow repo

-Copy the outputs into mlflow repo:
+Copy the outputs into the mlflow repo:

 ```bash
 # See step above where repos where cloned: